pokt-network/pocket/docs/releases/README.md

 ### Tags

-Code built from default branch (i.e. `main`) is tagged as `latest`.
+Code built from the default branch (i.e. `main`) is tagged as `latest`.

 Code built from commits in Pull Requests, is tagged as `pr-<number>`, as well as `sha-<7 digit sha>`.

-Once we have a release, we will tag the release with the version number (e.g. `v0.0.1-alpha.pre.1`).
+Once releases are managed, they will be tagged with the version number (e.g. `v0.0.1-alpha.pre.1`).

 ### Extended images with additional tooling

-We also supply an extended image with tooling for each container tag to help you troubleshoot or investigate issues.
-The extended image is called `<tag>-dev`.
+Extended images with additional tooling are built to aid in troubleshoot and debugging.
+The extended image is formatted as `<tag>-dev`.
 For example, `latest-dev`, or `pr-123-dev`.

 ## [TODO] Magefile build system